margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 I also believe that the land belongs to everyone, and that we all share the same ancestry, rooted in God.
 [2021]

 ## Relationship to Nature ##
-* Throw pieces of trash up when I see them on the ground outside to be a steward of the Earth.
-(37 days)
+* Throw pieces of trash up when I see them on the ground outside to be a steward of the Earth (37 days)
-* Appreciate the lessons learned at Camp near and around the Appalachian Mountains and the Cumberland Plateau, as well as a love for the geese.
+* Appreciate the lessons learned at Camp near and around the Appalachian Mountains and the Cumberland Plateau, as well as a love for the geese
 * Take photos of leaves and share interest in how water flows through the Earth
+* Learn about endangered species near and around the Smoky Mountains and Tennessee, the Old West

 ## Spirituality ##
 *I believe* "God is all and God is good" [in 2009, 2010]